Cozy Peach Kitchen

 To roast the sweet potatoes: Rinse the sweet potato and remove any dirt.
 Poke several times with a fork or knife to make air holes.
 Place on a baking sheet and bake at 400 for 45 minutes to an hour.

-Test for doneness by poking a knife into the center of the potato.
+Test that the sweet potato is completely baked through by poking a knife into the center of the potato.
 It should yield easily and be completely soft.
 You can also tell the potato is ready because it will be leaking syrup.

 Step by step instructions